jergra/names-game-react-native/readme.txt

     https://github.com/jergra/names-game-react-native-web
     C:\dev\names-game-react-native-web

+    Some animation effects, using react-native-renanimated,
-    There are some animation effects using react-native-renanimate that were added to the mobile-app version but not to the web version.
+    were added to the mobile-app version but not to the web version.

     If the aim is to use react-native-web to have a website,